plotly/plotly.github.io/_posts/plotly2/2016-06-30-how-to-make-a-line-graph.md

 ---
 layout: tutorial-single_layout
-title: Line Graphs in Plotly 2.0
+title: How to Make a Line Graph in Plotly 2.0
-subtitle: Creating a graph that compares two variables.
+subtitle: How to create a line graph online using the Plotly 2.0 data visualization tool
 permalink: /make-a-line-graph/
 imageurl: ../static/images/line-graph-and-scatter-plot-with-excel/line-thumb.png
 state: active
 tags: basic
 order: 2
-meta_description: A tutorial on how to make a line graph in Plotly 2.0.
+meta_description: Watch this tutorial to learn how to create a line graph in Plotly 2.0.
 popularity: featured
 carouselimageurl:
 actioncall: How to Make a Line Graph in Plotly 2.0